4ndrs/PureMPV/README.md

 - Cropping coordinates - <kbd>ctrl</kbd> + <kbd>c</kbd>
 - File path - <kbd>ctrl</kbd> + <kbd>w</kbd>

 To copy in this mode, triggering the file path combination is necessary.
-If none of the above key combinations are omitted (or canceled), the copied string will be formatted like the following:
+If none of the above key combinations are omitted (or cancelled), the copied string will be formatted like the following:
 ```bash
 ffmpeg -i "/path/to/file" -ss hh:mm:ss -to hh:mm:ss -vf crop=w:h:x:y
 ```